aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 import these functions in your entry file and save them to the window (e.g., `window.login = login;`).

+### State Shape

+By the time we're done setting up ou reducer to manage sessions, we'll want the default session slice to hold two pieces of information, 1) the current user and 2) an array of errors.
+We'll want it to look something like this.

+{
+  currentUser: null,
+  errors: []
+}

+Hint: Use the default application state listed above as a template for any session information we might receive.

 ### Session Actions

-+ Write and export the following action creators in a new file `actions/session_actions.js`:
++ Before we get to the reducer, let's write and export the following action creators in a new file `actions/session_actions.js`:
   * `login(user)`
   * `logout()`
   * `signup(user)`